What We Can Learn From Our Pets

 Our desire to communicate with our animals in order to provide their comfort, pleasure and avoid their pain helps us see outside ourselves on an emotional level.
 (For self-absorbed individuals who seek self-improvement, this is one unrealized huge benefit.)
 So much so, eventually the source for our pet’s joy and happiness becomes our joy and happiness and conversely, their pain and sorrow becomes our pain and sorrow.

-Even early on, through our basic provision of feeding and sheltering them, pets become dependent and thus develop a trust and unshakable loyalty toward their parents.
+Even early on, through our basic provisions of feeding and sheltering them, pets become dependent and thus develop a trust and unshakable loyalty toward their parents.
 (Humans should envy such devotion toward other humans.)
 Outside of fulfillment of their basic needs and the time we spend with them, pets provide us their lifetime of love, companionship and protection.
+They unconditionally provide the same, many times taking the initiative to cuddle and play with us.
 Thus, we realize our self -actualization when we question our worthiness to our animals: who is the nobler creature, the dog/cat or the human?

-On a physical level, pets naturally need daily exercise.
+On a physical level, pets naturally need daily exercise and socialization.
 For example, by walking, running and playing outdoors with dogs regularly, we help to achieve the levels of exercise we need as well.
 Without our pet companion, would we otherwise have the same discipline for regular exercise?
+Most of us would not!

-And not to be overlooked, other obvious, important responsibilities of pet care are hygienic, grooming and veterinary care.
+And as alluded to earlier, other important responsibilities of pet care include hygienic, grooming and veterinary care.
 Costs for this care is increasing but loving owners will find a way to budget for them in order for their pets to remain healthy.
 Even financially challenged, devoted pet parents will always seek these services by: including self-serve bathing/grooming and seeking out financial assistance for veterinary care.
 For those who are not as financially literate, this too is a learning experience!

 Rob Parr